growerp/growerp/README.md

-# Welcome to flutter open source GrowERP.
+# Welcome to Flutter open source GrowERP.

 GrowERP is an open source multi platform ERP application you can use right now!